Ferrier of Tannerre-en-Puisaye: Modern era

 At all periods, slag was occasionally used for road repairs and strengthening the road surface; that was called "ferrer" or "iron-loading" roads and other areas driven over.
 But the quantity of material taken overall from the antique ferriers for that purpose remained low.

 From 1900 to 1982 the ferriers mounds were used on industrial scale, systematising the use (a trend already started in the 19th century) of slag to "iron-load" the roads and for rail track ballast.

 Besides that, as the slag was still rich in metals, it was sent to Lorraine's blast furnaces (among which those of Homécourt) to extract the remaining iron and manganese.
 Indeed, Puisaye slag was more iron-rich than Lorraine ore, the latter's iron content then nearing only 30%.
 So Tannere's slag was used as bulk material to the usual charge: the load was said to be "enriched".

 Moreover, the slag in Tannerre contains silica, that for a blast furnace is the equivalent of flux for a bloomery: it allows for the ore to melt at a lower temperature, which made the task easier for blast furnaces and cured their malfunctioning.

 During those times a complete network of railway tracks covered the ferrier along with switches, turntables, derailers, workshop and well.
 The workmen built lodgings on-site for themselves, with a mess.

 World War I stopped activity on the site; it began again in 1916 with the arrival of refugee workers, Belgians and Italians.
 At the end of the war, Serbian workers came to the ferrier.
 At the end of World War II heavy equipment such as excavators and other large machines arrived.
 Using these considerably modified the ferrier in many ways, notably by greatly upsetting the order of archaeological strata in many places and thus locally preventing near-any historical tracing.

-This new exploitation stopped when the ferrier was classified as monument historique in 1982, leaving for the furutre researchers a vast land open for investigation; it has been so disturbed that Henri de Raincourt, the minister present at the inauguration in September 2009, compares it to Verdun or the ligne Maginot.
+This new exploitation stopped when the ferrier was classified as monument historique in 1982, leaving for the future researchers a vast land open for investigation; it has been so disturbed that Henri de Raincourt, the minister present at the inauguration in September 2009, compares it to Verdun or the ligne Maginot.